ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/6_BuildandTest.md

 Follow these detailed steps to develop and validate your project.

 ### 1. Plan Your Build
 - **Break It Down**: Divide your solution into manageable parts.
-For a flood alert app (SDG 13), plan: UI design, backend data storage, and alert system.
+For a flood alert app, plan: UI design, backend data storage, and alert system.
 - **Assign Tasks**: Leverage team roles from Step 2.
 E.g., the designer works on UI with Flutter, the coder sets up Firebase for alerts.
 - **Choose Google Tech**:
   - **Firebase**: For real-time data (e.g., user accounts, notifications).